SriKumarD/ChatGPT-Prompt-Engineering-for-Developers/README.md

 # Welcome to My Course Summary: Understanding ChatGPT Prompt Engineering for Developers

-In this document, I've compiled my personal notes and understanding from the "ChatGPT Prompt Engineering for Developers" course.
+I've compiled my personal notes and understanding from the "ChatGPT Prompt Engineering for Developers" course.
 It's a comprehensive look into the techniques and insights gained from the course, focusing on the strategic use of Large Language Models (LLMs) in software development.
 Please take a moment to explore my interpretation and key takeaways from this enlightening learning experience.

 ## Key Insights